 Born in Chicago but raised in and around Myrtle Beach, the question of whether or not I’m a real Southerner remains controversial.
-But I still live in South Carolina with my husband, two cats, and stepson–when his college schedule and quarantine allows.
-I work as a research specialist for one of the state’s largest school districts, crunching numbers and analyzing data to help school administrators and teachers improve student learning.
+But I still live in South Carolina with my husband and our trio of accumulated cats.
+I’ve survived some strange and terrible things, including (but not limited to): cancer, celiac disease, osteopenia, a hip replacement, and bites from both a copperhead and (worse, in some ways) a stink bug.
+By day, I work as director of institutional research at a university, crunching numbers and analyzing data to help faculty, staff, and administrators improve student learning.

 See my Pitch Wars showcase entry.

 I came upon you when I was looking for. some of Marianne’s short stories.
 I dated Sally for a short while when she was a senior in HS and I was a first year college.
 We met on the beach where I was a lifeguard.
 After Sally and I split up….no big thing, we were young and apart and every guy in the world wanted to date her….I assume that you’ve seen her pics in Seventeen?
 Marianne and I talked a lot when she came to North Shore beach in the evenings.
 (I think that Peter may still live near there?).
 Three of M.J’s Seventeen Magazine stories came from our talks, and one of them had me as a central character.
 If you want more, let me know.
 Howie Schein

 Mom says hi, Howie!
 She remembered how much Marian liked talking with you.
 Peter passed away several years ago, but Joe still lives in the area and Mark is in NY.
 How cool that you were a character in Marian’s stories!
 A couple years ago, I made up some spiral bound copies of all of her published short stories (at least the ones we could find).
 If you’d like a copy, shoot me an email at linnmm at live dot com 🙂